 6) Children and Young People

 As already outlined in the Eligibility and Qualification section of this Scheme, applicants must have reached the age of 18 to be eligible to join the Housing Register.

-In exceptional circumstances an application may be accepted on behalf of a 16 or 17 year old who is in the care of West Sussex County Council or who is unable to remain with their family.
+In exceptional circumstances, an application may be accepted on behalf of a 16 or 17 year old who is in the care of West Sussex County Council or who is unable to remain with their family.
 Where applications are accepted on behalf of young people aged 16 or 17, they will not be able to bid for properties until they have reached the age of 18.

 Children under the age of 18 will be deemed to be part of a household when: